A calmer way to sit with your bass.

 four strings. deep pocket. just the groove.

-Free when it lands.
+Free on the App Store.
 No account, ever.

 Nothing tracks you.
 Nothing nags you.
 Everything stays on your device.